benoh5186/4537-AI-backend/README.md

 ```

 ## On Error
-- #todo `error` can return an object with error logs or more information about the error.
+- `error` can return an object with error logs or more information about the error.
+Usually under the parameter `err_info`
 ```json
 {
 	"status": "error",